Protect EC2 instances with Deep Security as a Service

 Deep Security Agent is designed to protect servers, not laptops.

 To protect AWS WorkSpaces virtual desktop infrastructure (VDI) workstations, add the “Plus” application bundle instead.
 It includes Trend Micro Worry-Free Business Security.

-If you have AWS Security Groups that restrict outbound traffic, you must allow outbound communication over port 443.
+If you have AWS security groups or firewall policies that restrict outbound traffic from your EC2 instances, you must allow outbound communication over port 443.